 Before you suggest “why don’t you just take the door off the hinges?”, the answer is simple: it’s more time-consuming, and you can’t guarantee that the door will still hang the same when you try to put it back up again.
-I’d like to avoid that headache if possible! :)
+This is an older house where projects never seem to go exactly how I expect, and as much as I like to learn about DIY, this is a headache I like to avoid if possible! :)

 First, take a strip of painter’s tape and cover the hinge you are trying to protect.

 - Find your line

 Next, smooth your finger along the edge of the hinge.
 In most cases, the hinge will not be exactly flush with the door itself, so you will likely have a recessed edge.
 Use this as an outline for cutting.